What Makes an Ideal Quote? Recommending "Unexpected yet Rational" Quotations via Novelty: Human Annotation

-\textbf{Task.} For each context in \textsc{NovelQR}, annotators were shown (i) the context passage (reports, news, or student essays) and (ii) a list of $K=50$ candidate quotations retrieved from the bilingual KB.
+\textbf{Task.} For each context in \textsc{NovelQR-Bench}, annotators were shown (1) the context passage (reports, news, or student essays) and (2) a list of $K=50$ candidate quotations retrieved from the bilingual KB.
 System identities and scores were never shown.
 Annotators received the following instruction:

 \begin{quote}

 You are given a passage (context) and 50 candidate quotations.
 Please select up to \textbf{three} quotations that you consider \textbf{appropriate and expressive} for this passage.
 A good quotation should: \begin{itemize} \item be semantically and logically related to the main idea of the passage; \item fit the tone and stance of the passage (e.g., not overly sentimental for a neutral report); \item add some expressive or thought-provoking value beyond shallow paraphrasing. \end{itemize} If you think none of the quotations are good, you may leave the passage with fewer than three selections. \end{quote}